mpaperno/LGKeys-TouchPortal-Plugin/README.md

   It's possible that in your game profiles, the device you want is specified with a model number after the type.
   For example if you owned several models of keyboards or mice, your profiles may have different settings for the different device models.
 For example my mouse device is listed as "Mouse.G700".
 You would then need to specify this full device name in the _Device Type(s)_ list.
-The only real way to determine this is to open up a game profile file (plain-text XML) and see what the device names look like.
-The profiles are stored in:
+The only real way to determine this is to look inside the game profile files and see what's in there... which is not very convenient.
-    * Windows: `C:\Users\<User_Name>\AppData\Local\Logitech\Logitech Gaming Software\profiles`
-    * MacOS: `/homes/<User_Name>/Library/Application Support/Logitech/profiles`

-  Scroll down to where the _assignments_ start and you should see lines like:

-    `<assignments devicecategory="Logitech.Gaming.Mouse.G700">`
+  Instead, I have provided a small utility which will scan all your game profiles and find the device names listed in them.
+It will show you which devices are in each profile, and also provides an aggregated list of unique device names found across all profiles.

+  The utility is named `list_devices` and is included in this plugin's distribution .zip file, in the `tools` folder (the code for it is in this repository as well).
+Simply run this file, either from a command prompt or by double-clicking it.
+If your profiles aren't in the standard location, run the utility from a command prompt and specify the path to your profiles with the `-p` option.

-  So in this case you'd want to use "Mouse.G700" in the _Device Type(s)_ list (we ignore the "Logitech.Gaming" part).
+  So for example if the utility reports that your mouse is called "Mouse.G700" in the profiles, you'd want to use that exact name in the _Device Type(s)_ list.
 Or, for example combined with a keyboard, that would be "Keyboard, Mouse.G700".

 * `Unmapped Button Text`: What to show for buttons/slots which don't have a mapping set.
 Default is "..."
 (three periods).
 This could be any text value, or be left blank.

 * `Profile Change Poll Interval`: Set this to zero to disable monitoring of profiles folder for changes (edited profiles would need to be refreshed manually, and profile switch detection is disabled unless _LGS Script Integration_ is enabled).
 On MacOS this also controls how often the folder is scanned for changes.

 * `Use LGS Script Integration`: If set to "true", LGKeys will use optional LGS integration which requires some extra setup (eee below).
 Only works on Windows with 64-bit Python.
 Default is "false"

 * `Report Button Presses`: Requires _LGS Script Integration_ to also be enabled.
 If "true" then LGKeys will send G key and mouse button press and release events to TouchPortal as custom states.
 Can be used to activate TP actions with hardware keys, for example.
 Requires Windows with 64-bit Python and the optional integration as described